 Your organization likely already has an industry framework in place, such as NIST CSF and SOC 2.
 You can replicate the evidence used against these frameworks to map to Adobe CCF’s controls and identify areas of compliance.

 You must also ensure your vendors also comply with the relevant laws or regulations, or you will likely face non-compliance.
-With most organizations having hundreds or thousands of service providers, managing manual security questionnaires and control mapping is usually a complicated and time-consuming process.
+With most organizations having hundreds or thousands of service providers, managing manual security questionnaires processes a complicated an unscalable approach to proper Third-Party Risk Management.

 How UpGuard Can Help